-Our strategy of combining entinostat with immune checkpoint inhibitors has undergone limited clinical testing and we may fail to show that the combination is safe and well tolerated and demonstrates additional clinical benefit from the combination.
+Our strategy of combining entinostat with immune checkpoint inhibitors has undergone limited clinical testing and we may fail to show that the combination is well tolerated and demonstrates additional clinical benefit from the combination.

-Preclinical studies conducted by us and others suggest a strong rationale for combining entinostat with immune checkpoint inhibitors, including PD1 pathway antagonists, to enhance the immune system's ability to detect and eliminate tumor cells.
-Our approach is to conduct Phase 1 and 2 clinical trials in patients with tumors that are known to be responsive to PD1 pathway antagonists and assess both the safety and efficacy of the combination of entinostat plus a PD1 pathway antagonist.
+Preclinical studies conducted by us and others suggest a strong rationale for combining entinostat with immune checkpoint inhibitors, including PD-1 pathway antagonists, to enhance the immune system's ability to detect and eliminate tumor cells.
+Our approach was to conduct Phase 1 and 2 clinical trials in patients with tumors that are known to be responsive to PD-1 pathway antagonists and assess both the safety and efficacy of the combination of entinostat plus a PD-1 pathway antagonist.
 Our initial clinical data is supportive of our hypothesis as we have seen clinical benefit from the combination of entinostat plus pembrolizumab in patients with metastatic melanoma and non-small cell lung cancer.
-However, we have not yet sufficiently demonstrated a favorable risk-benefit of this combination in patients, and we may be unable to establish sufficient efficacy to warrant regulatory submission and approval.
+However, we have not yet sufficiently demonstrated a favorable risk-benefit of this combination in patients, and we may be unable to establish efficacy to warrant regulatory submission or approval.
+In the first quarter of 2019, we completed a full portfolio prioritization assessment and have determined to place the initiation of potential registration trials in non-small cell lung cancer and melanoma on hold until we receive final OS results from E2112.